commonknowledge/vision-mission-values/README.md

 ## Cooperation
 As a not-for-profit workers cooperative, we also adhere to the cooperative values of **self-help**, **self-responsibility**, **democracy**, **equality**, **equity** and **solidarity**.

+---

+Constent reached 18th of October 2019.
+Review intended for 18th of April 2020.